Iran and Israel tensions rising in a dangerous 'game of bluff'

 Both sides have recently attained previously unreached thresholds in their decade-long proxy war.

-Israel’s April 1 bombing on Iran’s embassy in Syria, which killed seven people, was unprecedented because it occurred on embassy soil, viewed in diplomatic terms as the equivalent of sovereign territory.
+Israel’s April 1 bombing of Iran’s embassy in Syria, which killed seven people, was unprecedented because it occurred on embassy soil, viewed in diplomatic terms as the equivalent of sovereign territory.

 Iran’s retaliation on Saturday night is widely viewed as a face-saving exercise which was both escalatory and gave Tehran the opportunity to say it would not go further.